 It is Christmas morning, December 1917, and young John Welles is celebrating with his family.
 Their festivities are halted for a moment when John’s often absent, always inebriated father walks into the kitchen.
 John and his three siblings hold their breath until their stepmother, Collie, prepares a plate of fried eggs and a cup of coffee and sends him back to wherever he spends his days.

 As a surprise for her stepchildren, Collie made pound cake and hot cocoa.
-She’s not the type to serve desert for breakfast but makes an allowance for Christmas.
+She’s not the type to serve dessert for breakfast but makes an allowance for Christmas.

 Cheryl’s Pound Cake